Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Train and bus operators

-FAQs about the train journey from Venice to Bolzano/Bozen
+What do people frequently ask about the train journey from Venice to Bolzano/Bozen?

 Want to know more about your journey from Venice to Bolzano/Bozen?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.